xquesnot/img-recognition-url-shortener-serverless/README.md

-# img-recognition-url-shortener-serverless
-IMAGE RECOGNITION WITH URL SHORTENER USING SERVERLESS
+# IMAGE RECOGNITION WITH URL SHORTENER USING SERVERLESS

 This project provides an interface allowing to download an image then to analyze its contents and to create a reduced link allowing its exploitation.